-As the safety car is approaching the pit entry the yellow flags and SC boards will be withdrawn and, other than on the last lap of the race, replaced by waved green flags with green lights at the Line.
-These will be displayed until the last car crosses the Line.

-- 39.14 Each lap completed while the safety car is deployed will be counted as a race lap.
+- As the safety car is approaching the pit entry the SC boards will be withdrawn and, other than on the last lap of the race, as the leader approaches the Line the yellow flags will be withdrawn and a green flag will be displayed at the Line. - 39.14 Each lap completed while the safety car is deployed will be counted as a race lap.
 However, if the procedure set out in Article 36.14(c) is followed Article 5.3(c) will apply. - 39.15 If the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, it will enter the pit lane at the end of the lap and the cars will take the end-of-race signal as normal without overtaking.